HenrySchall/Time_Series_Py/README.md

 - Autoregressive (AR): indicates that the variable is regressed on its previous values.
 - Integrated (I): indicates that the data values ​​were replaced with the difference between their values ​​and the previous values ​​(differencing).
 - Moving average (MA): Indicates that the regression error is a linear combination of the error terms of the past values.

-Codificação: (p, d, q) Parâmetro d só pode ser inteiro, caso estivessemos trabalhando com um Modelo ARFIMA, o parâmetro d pode ser fracionado
+-
+Coding: (p, d, q) Parameter d can only be an integer, if we were working with an ARFIMA Model, the parameter d can be fractional

-- p = ordem da autorregressão.
+- p = order of autoregression.
-- d = grau de diferenciação.
+- d = degree of differentiation.
-- q = ordem da média móvel.
+- q = order of the moving average.

-Quando adicionamos a sazonalidade, além da codificação Arima (p, d, q), incluimos a codificação para a Sazonalidade (P, D, Q).
-Então um modelo SARIMA é definido por: (p, d, q)(P, D, Q)
+> When we add seasonality, in addition to the Arima coding (p, d, q), we include the coding for Seasonality (P, D, Q).
+Then a SARIMA model is defined by: (p, d, q)(P, D, Q)

-Exemplos:
+Examples:

-- Modelo ARFIMA: (1, 0.25, 1)
+- ARFIMA model: (1, 0.25, 1)
-- Modelo ARIMA: (2, 1, 1)
+- ARIMA model: (2, 1, 1)
-- Modelo AR: (1, 0, 0)
+- AR model: (1, 0, 0)
-- Modelo MA (0, 0, 3)
+- MA model (0, 0, 3)
-- Modelo I: (0, 2, 0)
+- I model: (0, 2, 0)
-- Modelo ARMA: (4, 0, 1)
+- ARMA model: (4, 0, 1)
-- Modelo SARIMA: (1, 1, 2)(2, 0, 1)
+- SARIMA model: (1, 1, 2)(2, 0, 1)

-#### Akaike’s Information Criterion (AIC) e o Bayesian Information Criterion (BIC)
+Akaike's Information Criterion (AIC) and the Bayesian Information Criterion (BIC)
-Nos modelos mais avançados, as funções de autocorrelação e autocorrelação parcial não são informativas para definir a ordem dos modelos, por isso usasse um critério de informação.
-Um critério de informação é uma forma de encontrar o número ideal de parâmetros de um modelo, para entendê-lo, tenha em mente que, a cada regressor adicional, a soma dos resíduos não vai aumentar; frequentemente, diminuirá.
-A redução se dá à custa de mais regressores.
-Para balancear a redução dos erros e o aumento do número de regressores, o critério de informação associa uma penalidade a esse aumento.
-Sendo assim, sua equação apresenta duas partes: a primeira mede a qualidade do ajuste do modelo aos dados, enquanto a segunda parte é chamada de função de penalização dado que penaliza modelos com muitos parâmetros, sendo assim, dado todas as combinações de modelos procuramos aquele que apresenta menor AIC.
+> In more advanced models, the autocorrelation and partial autocorrelation functions are not informative for defining the order of the models, so an information criterion is used.
+An information criterion is a way of finding the ideal number of parameters for a model.
+To understand it, keep in mind that, with each additional regressor, the sum of the residuals will not increase; it will often decrease.
+The reduction occurs at the cost of more regressors.
+To balance the reduction in errors and the increase in the number of regressors, the information criterion associates a penalty with this increase.
+Therefore, its equation has two parts: the first measures the quality of the model's fit to the data, while the second part is called the penalty function since it penalizes models with many parameters.
+Therefore, given all the combinations of models, we look for the one with the lowest AIC.

 #### Testes Estatísticos